MicrosoftDocs/entra-docs/docs/fundamentals/try-microsoft-entra-suite.md

 - Allow users to request access to prohibited sites in My Access.
 The approval process adds users to a group that grants them access.
 Examples include marketing department access to social networking sites and security department access to high-risk internet destinations while investigating incidents.

-The step-by-step guidance focuses on Microsoft Entra Internet Access, Microsoft Entra ID Governance, Conditional Access, and Global Secure Access.
+The step-by-step guidance focuses on Microsoft Entra Internet Access, Microsoft Entra ID Governance, Microsoft Entra Conditional Access, and Global Secure Access.
 For more information, see [Microsoft Entra deployment scenario - Secure internet access](~/architecture/deployment-scenario-internet-access.md).

 ## Related content